VE3WZW/www.VE3WZW.NET/README.md

 http://VE3WZW.blogspot.com

-many commnts about this location or site being the "best" site they ever visited.
+many have commnted about the location or site being the "best" site they ever visited.
 Amazed